ubahnverleih/WoBike/Beam.md

 After a few updates the API can't pick up any scooters if the `User-Agent` header has an old version in it.

+The latest version can be found with the endpoint: `/versions`

 ### Request OTP Code

 An OTP code is another term for a Verification Code.